In over a decade of training people of all fitness levels, I always toss in challenging exercises to enhance their mobility.

 - Lunge Windmill Exercise: Begin in a lunge position with one leg forward and the other back.

-This variation works your glutes, quadriceps, and core while improving your flexibility for more challenging tasks.
+This variation effectively targets your glutes, quadriceps, and core, enhancing flexibility for more advanced movements.

 Windmill Exercise Benefits